Badi Didi: Plot

-Post Master Keshav Prasad well-respected lives with his daughter Bhavana.
-Despite this, agonized he embraces his elder brother's orphan children Anil & Anita.
+Postmaster Keshav Prasad has a well-respected life with his daughter Bhavana.
+Despite this agonized, he embraces his elder’s progeny, Anil & Anita.
 On a trip, Bhavana is acquainted with Lieutenant Amar Varma and has a crush.
 However, destiny detaches them, and their whereabouts are not known.
-In tandem, Keshav Prasad fixes an alliance for Anita but is perturbed to accumulate the dowry when his mate Dayal a postman comforts him.
-Besides, Prof. Dindayal Varma an altruistic, principal of Bhavana is inspired by her nobility and aspires to knit her with his son.
-Here, Keshav Prasad is gratified and approves it.
-Now Bhavana has to forcibly face the bridegroom she becomes jubilant to see Amar and things go well.
-One night a woman in trouble knocks on the door of Keshav Prasad, to withdraw money from the post office.
+In tandem, Keshav Prasad fixes an alliance for Anita but is perturbed to accumulate the dowry when his mate Dayal, a postman, comforts him.
+Besides, Prof. Dindayal Varma, an altruistic principle of Bhavana, is inspired by her nobility and aspires to knit her with his son.
+Here, Keshav Prasad is gratified and approves of it.
+Now, Bhavana must forcibly face the bridegroom; she becomes jubilant to see Amar, and things go well.
+One night, a woman in trouble knocks on the door of Keshav Prasad to withdraw money from the post office.
 Out of humanitarian, he violates the rules and is sentenced.
-Then, Bhavana faces several hardships but with the support of Amar, she succeeds in wedlock Anita and graduates with Anil.
-The next, the Indian army declares an emergency, so, Amar pauses the wedding and leaves for the battlefield.
-During that time, Anil marries his love interest Aarti one that humiliates Bhavana.
-Moreover, hearing the death news of Amar she is devastated.
+Then, Bhavana faces several hardships, but with the support of Amar, she succeeds in wedlock with Anita and graduates with Anil.
+The next, the Indian army declares an emergency, so Amar pauses the wedding and leaves for the battlefield.
+During that time, Anil marries his love interest, Aarti, one that humiliates Bhavana.
+Moreover, hearing the death news of Amar, she is devastated.
 After some time, Dindayal forcibly makes Bhavana agree to a match.
-Here as serendipity, Amar returns alive and Keshav Prasad is acquitted.
+Here, as fate, Amar returns alive, and Keshav Prasad is acquitted.
 At last, Anil & Aarti also plead pardon.
 Finally, the movie ends on a happy note with the marriage of Amar & Bhavana.